— This post was double-checked and expanded in October of 2018. Happy reading! —

 Princess Ugg by Ted Naifeh, with colors and letters by Warren Wucinich.

+I like the strong female protagonist here, and how the series balances fun and depth.
 Princess Ulga of Grimmeria travels from her mountain kingdom to the lowlands, enrolling in a snobby school for traditional princesses.
 No one quite understands why she’s there, and of course the “bonnie wee berserker” (as her parents lovingly call her) isn’t really damsel material.
-But there’s a very serious reason Ulga has left her home, and she finds an ally for her quest.
-Naifeh wrote Courtney Crumrin and Polly and the Pirates, so he’s at home writing strong young female characters.
+But there’s a very serious reason Ulga has left her home, and she finds an ally in her struggle.
+It’s fish out of water + mean girls + boarding school + “barbarian” princess, but with extremely high stakes, and our whole family has really enjoyed both books that have come out so far.

 My seven year old son loved this.
 I don’t recommend it without caveats to kids his age, though, due to a bit of fantasy violence which might be disturbing to kids, so I bumped it up to this post.